aaishwin/Statsketball/README.md

 where $\lambda_i$ are eigenvalues of the matrix $\frac{1}{n-1}\mathbf{X}^T\mathbf{X}$, sorted in descending order.

-Our empirical result, With ~65 era-adjusted features, is that the PCA retains about 90% variance at k \approx 35-55 components for players.
+Our empirical result, with ~65 era-adjusted features, is that the PCA retains about 90% variance at $k \approx 35-55$ components for players.
 PCA has two distinct purposes:

 1. Denoising: Low variance componenents have alot of noise.
 Things such as measurement errors, or imputation artifacts are discarded.